astro-seanwhy/ExoInt/README.md

 Citation: Wang, H. S., Liu, F., Ireland, T., Brasser, R., Yong, D., and Lineweaver, C. H. 2019.
 Enhanced constraints on the interior composition and structure of terrestrial exoplanets.
 MNRAS 482:2222-2233. doi.org/10.1093/mnras/sty2749

-The codes are currently written in IDL, and a Python version will be coming soon.
+The codes are currently written in IDL, and a Python version is expected to be developed.

 Please run the codes starting with ‘exoconstraints.pro’.